Northwest Indiana Gamma Knife Center

-When the Methodist Hospitals Gamma Knife Center opened in 2003, it was home to Northwest Indiana’s first Gamma Knife.
+When the Northwest Indiana Gamma Knife Center at Methodist Hospitals opened in 2003, it was home to Northwest Indiana’s first Gamma Knife.
 Today, it’s equipped with the Gamma Knife Perfexion – the latest generation of the most advanced radiosurgical technology for the non-invasive treatment of malignant brain tumors and benign brain tumors, vascular malformations and trigeminal neuralgia.

 The expanded treatment coverage of this new generation of Gamma Knife increases treatable indications by about 30 percent over previous Gamma Knife models.
 Additionally, its updated design enhances safety, with up to 100 times less peripheral radiation dose to patients than other technologies.

 The Gamma Knife Perfexion at Methodist Hospitals is not merely the only Gamma Knife in Northwest Indiana, it’s the only Gamma Knife between South Bend and Chicago’s northwest suburbs.